nicolasgross/dotfiles/README.md

 This is a collection of my dotfiles.

 Vim has a minimal configuration without plugins whereas neovim is my main editor with all plugins enabled.
-Configuration options not related to any plugins is shared between vim and neovim.
+Configuration options that are not related to any plugins are shared between vim and neovim.

 ## Dependencies